You are using an old browser. Update your browser to the latest version for an optimal experience.

 As an emerging market, Vietnam is targeted by major e-commerce stores from neighbouring countries, such as China.
 This can get quite challenging, as Chinese e-commerce stores offer competitive prices and simply spend less on shipping.

-Malaysia is a steady market, with a firm 50.4% of the population purchasing goods online in the past two years (according to Datareportal).
+Total e-commerce spending reached RM707.9 billion in 2024 (approx. US $150 billion).
 It’s a market characterised by high electronics and fashion sales ($2.32 billion and $2.01 billion accordingly), where mobile phones dominate the commercial Google searches.

 Malaysia Challenges